Edmonton: Public transit

 Edmonton is a member of the Edmonton Metropolitan Transit Services Commission, which will begin service in mid-2022.
+The Edmonton Metropolitan Transit Services Commission is scheduled to be disestablished May 31, 2023, as a result of Edmonton's withdrawal.

 Roads and highways

 A largely gridded system forms most of Edmonton's street and road network.
 The address system is mostly numbered, with streets running south to north and avenues running east to west.
 In built-up areas built since the 1950s, local streets and major roadways generally do not conform to the grid system.
 Major roadways include Kingsway, Yellowhead Trail (Highway 16), Whitemud Drive and Anthony Henday Drive.

 The major roads connecting to other communities elsewhere in Alberta, British Columbia, and Saskatchewan are the Yellowhead Highway to the west and east and Highway 2 (Queen Elizabeth II Highway) to the south.

 Trail system

-Edmonton maintains over 160 km of multi-use trails; however, most of this is within the river valley parkland system.
+Edmonton maintains over 160 km of multi-use trails, mostly within the river valley parkland system.

 Electricity and water

 Edmonton's first power company established itself in 1891 and installed streetlights along the city's main avenue, Jasper Avenue.
 The power company was bought by the Town of Edmonton in 1902 and remains under municipal ownership today as EPCOR.
 Also in charge of water treatment, in 2002 EPCOR installed the world's largest ultraviolet (UV) water treatment (ultraviolet disinfection) system at its E. L. Smith Water Treatment Plant.